Turro75/DS203-DSOQuad/WildcatV5.6/Fix for 8MB devices.md

 Since a while my DS203 v2.72 8MB was not able to reliably save files, only CFG were working, also filesystem get corrupted very often.
-I tried all combination of:
+I tried all combinations of:

 SYS_B152